hapax/hapax.github.io/assets/teaching.md

 Students don't need to understand the subtleties of rates of convergence to see this from the numbers!

-To derive Newton's formula for $pi$, we have thrown rigour to the wind.
+To derive Newton's formula for $\pi$, we have thrown rigour to the wind.
 As with the blancmange, I think it is worth mentioning the convergence issues at play (power series radius of convergence, uniform